rmraya/Terms/README.md

         -help:      (optional) Display this usage information and exit
         -xliff:     The XLIFF file to process
         -output:    (optional) The output file where the terms will be written
-        -maxLenght: (optional) The maximum number of words in a term.
+        -maxLength: (optional) The maximum number of words in a term.
 Default: 3
         -minFreq:   (optional) The minimum frequency for a term to be considered.
 Default: 3
         -maxScore:  (optional) The maximum score for a term to be considered.
 Default: 0.001
         -generic:   (optional) Include terms with relevance < 1.0.
 Default: false
+        -debug:     (optional) Enable debug mode with detailed logging.
+Default: false
 ```

-By default, the program extracts terms with a minimum frequency of 3, a maximum length of 3 words, and a maximum score of 0.001.
-Terms with a relevance less than 1.0 are excluded by default.
+By default, the program extracts terms with a minimum frequency of 3, a maximum length of 3 words, and a maximum score of 10.0.
+All terms (both single-word and multi-word) are included by default.

+Use the `-relevant` flag to exclude single-word terms and focus only on multi-word terms and proper nouns (words with unusual capitalization patterns).

+### Term Deduplication

+The program automatically deduplicates extracted terms using two strategies:

+1. **Case-insensitive matching**: Merges terms that differ only in capitalization (e.g., "Machine Learning" and "machine learning")
+2. **Similarity matching**: Merges terms that are similar based on Levenshtein distance with 85% similarity threshold, including:
+   - Substring relationships (e.g., "learning" vs "machine learning")
+   - Minor spelling variations

+When duplicates are found, the program keeps the variant with the lowest score (best in YAKE), or if scores are equal, the one with highest frequency.

+### Output Format

 The program writes a CSV (comma separated values) file with the same name as the supplied XLIFF file with the `.csv` extension, containing the following columns: